JayD-Code/FortiAP_Debug/MAC_addr_adder/README.md

-This code helps to add psuedo MAC address to the config to help stress the Fortigate.
+This code helps to generate psuedo MAC address under user config.

+User config can be changed under print function to match desired outcome.

 Usage:
 - Enter your desired start of MAC : For eg: mac="0Xa1b1ccdd0000"